jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 >***WARNING***
 >
-> The implementation has **NEVER** polished for real-world usage.
+> The implementation has **NEVER** been polished for real-world usage.
 Especially, I have **NOT** done any fair amount of formal testing of this implementation.
 Furthermore, the code is ultra-messy and is almost impossible to maintain without doing a fair amount of refactoring, which ensures that there will be bugs.
 >
 > I'm pretty confident about the correctness of the algorithm itself though.
 I believe that any error (if any) is likely due to some careless mistakes rather than due to some fundamental errors in the algorithm.